 - From there, sign in to Google and/or to OEMs account and restore everything that’s backed up.

 The procedure is fairly similar on all Android devices although it might vary.
-For example, you’ll need to access Settings > Device > Reset on Xiaomi devices in order to get to the factory reset option.
+For example, you’ll need to access Settings > Device > Reset on Xiaomi devices to get to the factory reset option.

 Reset everything from the recovery